-- (i) Works and protective coverings shall be secured in compliance with Site-Specific Safety Manuals. - (ii) Equipment and materials shall not block Metrolinx access roads or any part of the Metrolinx Corridor unless prior written consent from Metrolinx is obtained.
+- (i) Works and protective coverings shall be secured in compliance with Site-Specific Safety Manuals. - (ii) Equipment and materials shall not block Metrolinx access roads or any part of the Metrolinx Corridor unless prior written consent from Metrolinx is obtained. - (iii) Within Rail Corridors and Metrolinx Corridors, track components including support structure shall be protected where there is a potential for debris falling onto the tracks including trees, rocks, and vegetation. - (iv) Materials on site shall be contained in secure areas within the construction site. - (v) Damages to Metrolinx Infrastructure resulting from the Developer's improper materials storage practices, shall be the responsibility of the Developer

-- (iii) Within Rail Corridors and Metrolinx Corridors, track components including support structure shall be protected where there is a potential for debris falling onto the tracks including trees, rocks, and vegetation. - (iv) Materials on site shall be contained in secure areas within the construction site. - (v) Damages to Metrolinx Infrastructure resulting from the Developer's improper materials storage practices, shall be the responsibility of the Developer. - (f) Excavations, Shoring, and Tie-Back Plan
+(f) Excavations, Shoring, and Tie-Back Plan

-Detailed excavation, shoring, tie-back plans, and specifications shall be required for any temporary support of excavation structural-systems utilized by proposed Developer Projects within the Transit Corridor Lands and permit buffers, and shall include detailed plans, specifications and structural calculations signed and sealed by a Professional Engineer in the jurisdiction of the proposed Project.
+Detailed excavation, shoring, tie-back plans, and specifications shall be required for any temporary support of excavation structural-systems utilized by proposed Developer Projects within the Transit Corridor Lands and permit buffers, and shall include detailed drawings/plans, specifications and structural calculations signed and sealed by a Professional Engineer in the jurisdiction of the proposed Project.

-Construction within the Transit Corridor Lands and permit buffers poses a potential risk to Metrolinx Infrastructure, and will require additional Metrolinx reviews (Figure A5) and such construction may not be permitted unless adequate mitigation measures are provided.
+Construction within the Transit Corridor Lands and permit buffers poses a potential risk to Metrolinx Infrastructure, and will require additional Metrolinx reviews (Figure A6) and such construction may not be permitted unless adequate mitigation measures are provided, to the satisfaction of Metrolinx.

-Figure A5: Developer Infrastructure that Encroaches into the Geotechnical ZOI of Metrolinx Infrastructure
+Figure A6 (A, B, and C): Developer Infrastructure Encroachments into the Geotechnical ZOI of Metrolinx Infrastructure